sourcegraph/sourcegraph-public-snapshot/xlang/xlang.notes.md

 ## Shocking things!

-* Everything is done in memory (except reading source files from GOROOT for the Go langserver at the moment).
+* Everything is done in memory (except reading source files from GOROOT for the Go language server at the moment).
   * An entire repo "clone" plus in-memory analysis of docker/machine takes 1.3s to complete, end-to-end, and ~27 MB of memory to keep resident.
-* There is no shared state other than what is passed over the JSON-RPC connection between the LSP proxy and the build/lang server.
+* There is no shared state other than what is passed over the JSON-RPC connection between the LSP proxy and the build/language server.
-  * To integrate a new build/lang server, Sourcegraph just needs a socket address (TCP, Unix socket, or even stdio will suffice), and it doesn't need any control over the environment.
+  * To integrate a new build/language server, Sourcegraph just needs a socket address (TCP, Unix socket, or even stdio will suffice), and it doesn't need any control over the environment.
 No shared state!
 * Disk is used as a cache for repos, but the system is fast even when it needs to fetch them all on the fly.
 It fetches GitHub repos (which is where most Go repos live) using GitHub's zip archive APIs and keeps them in memory.
 * Deps are fetched on the fly based on whatever the currently viewed source file needs.
 For Go, this is easy; I use code from gddo.

 Changes from current system:

-* The Go lang server now uses go/types (go/loader) instead of shelling out to `godef`, etc.
+* The Go language server now uses go/types (go/loader) instead of shelling out to `godef`, etc.
-* The Go lang processor is now called the Go build server, and the Go build and lang servers both speak standard LSP now.
+* The Go lang processor is now called the Go build server, and the Go build and language servers both speak standard LSP now.
-* Sourcegraph does not need to set up the file system or environment on the build/lang server anymore, beyond sending it LSP messages.
+* Sourcegraph does not need to set up the file system or environment on the build/language server anymore, beyond sending it LSP messages.
 * Monaco speaks LSP in HTTP request bodies now.

 Try it out: